the wind sector - wind turbines

 The wind sector is a dynamic and rapidly evolving industry, offering a variety of opportunities for those who are passionate about sustainable energy.

-Harry Slade, one of Astute’s Talent Specialists, who specialises in permanent and contracting wind sector jobs in the UK.
+Karianne Morris, one of Astute’s Senior Talent Specialists, who specialises in permanent and contracting wind sector jobs in the UK.

 In this blog, he shares some insightful details about the sector, focusing on the different types of wind power generation and the various roles that are critical in this industry.